steveklabnik/rust_for_rubyists/README.md

 Rust For Rubyists
 =================

 You need pandoc.
+And if you want .mobi you need kindlegen.

-    $ make
+    $ make all